saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 #### Note

 <aside class="negative">
-This can be done in IntelliJ by right clicking within the `tests` folder in the project window and creating a `New → Java Class` then naming it `TestLocator`.
+This can be done in IntelliJ by right clicking within the `tests` folder in the project window and creating a `Ncdew → Java Class` then naming it `TestLocator`.

 <img src="assets/2.08E.png" alt="New Java Class" width="650"/>